spatie/crawler/README.md

 ### Example 2: Using Current Crawl Limit

-This crawler would process 5 pages with each execution.
-This builds the base for chunked crawling.
+This crawler processes 5 pages with each execution, without a total limit of pages to crawl.

 ```php
 $queue = <your selection/implementation of a queue>;